NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (mbc-na)=
 ### [mBC](./skill-tree.md#mobile-blade-counter) {term}`NA`
 [Mobile Blade Counter](./skill-tree.md#mobile-blade-counter) Normal Attack is used for when you need a quick ranged counter and need to move into an incoming attack hitbox for it.
-You will be able to move slightly after starting the counter sequence, when no direcitonal input was pressed you will be moved towards your target.
+You will be able to move slightly after starting the counter sequence, when no directional input was pressed you will be moved towards your target.
 Try to avoid using this counter attack when it is not necessary.

 ```{important}
 This variation of the counter attack does not get the benefit of the skill [Blade Counter Critical Up](./skill-tree.md#blade-counter-critical-up).